 Skip to content

-Hong Kong people are famous for the love for food, and delicious food plays an important part of our daily lives.
+Most Hong Kong people are food lovers, and delicious food plays an important part of their daily lives.
 Most of the time, a family gathering or social occasion is considered complete with a grand Chinese banquet.
-When we choose the dishes, however, our concern should not be limited to picking the food with the attractive presentation, aroma and taste.
+When we choose the dishes, however, our concern should not be limited to picking the food with nice appearance, aroma and taste.
 We should also adopt a healthy approach and bear in mind the importance of a balanced diet.

 1. Number of courses and portion sizes

-When choosing what to eat, we often take personal preference and the taste and the food presentation into account, but a balanced combination of food should be considered as the most important factor.
-Many people focus on ordering meat and fresh or dried seafood as the main courses, but tend to ignore vegetables and grains when dining out.
-However, whether it is Chinese or Western meal, the Healthy Eating Food Pyramid should be the principle to refer to when ordering food, i.e. vegetables and grains should be the main ingredients of the dishes ordered.
-For example, a third to half of the ingredients of all dishes should be vegetables (e.g. leafy vegetables, bean sprouts, gourds and root vegetables, mushrooms, as well as beans), with the rest being protein-rich food such as meat, poultry, fish, seafood, legumes and bean products.
-We should consume an adequate amount of grains, such as rice or noodles.
-It would be ideal if the meal is completed with fruit.
+When choosing what to eat, we often take personal preference, the appearance and taste of food into account, but a balanced combination of food should be a more important factor to consider.
+Many people focus on ordering meat and fresh or dried seafood as the main courses, but tend to overlook vegetables and grains when dining out.
+However, no matter it is a Chinese or Western meal, the Healthy Eating Food Pyramid should be the principle to refer to when ordering food, i.e. vegetables and grains should be the main ingredients of the dishes.
+For example, a third to half of the ingredients of all dishes should be vegetables (e.g. leafy vegetables, sprouts, gourds, root vegetables and tubers, mushrooms and beans), with the rest being protein-rich food such as meat, poultry, fish, seafood, dried beans and its products.
+We should also consume an adequate amount of grains, such as rice or noodles.
+It would be ideal if the meal is finished with fruit as a substitute for desserts.

-When selecting the dishes, we should reduce the use of ingredients that are high in fat, cholesterol, salt or sugar.
-We should also pay attention to the following principles.
+When selecting the dishes, we should order less dishes with ingredients that are high in fat, salt or sugar.
+We should also pay attention to the following principles:

 • Meat: We should choose fresh lean meat, fish or seafood.
 Poultry should be skinned before eating.
-Limit the intake of fatty meat (e.g., roast pork, stewed fatty pork, pork belly, spare ribs, Chinese ham, pork feet and pig's ears), poultry with skin (e.g., roast duck, chicken claw, chicken wings and goose wed), offal (e.g., pork brain, liver, kidney and large intestine, chicken gizzard, fish roe, shrimp paste and crab paste) and preserved meat (e.g., barbecued meat, Chinese preserved meat, salted fish and salted eggs).
+Limit the intake of fatty meat (e.g., roast pork, stewed fatty pork, pork belly, spare ribs, Chinese ham, pork feet and pig’s ears), poultry with skin (e.g., roast duck, chicken claw, chicken wings and goose web), offal (e.g., pork brain, liver, kidney and large intestine, chicken gizzard) and preserved meat (e.g., Chinese preserved meat, salted fish and salted eggs).

-• Vegetables: Most of the vegetables are naturally high in dietary fibre, low in fat and cholesterol-free.
-However, preserved vegetables should be limited, e.g., fermented cabbage, preserved mustard green and pickles.
+• Vegetables: Most of the fresh vegetables are high in dietary fibre and low in fat.
+Preserved vegetables should be limited, e.g., preserved mustard, preserved mustard green and pickles.

-• Soups: Soups with vegetables, lean meat or fish as ingredients are generally healthier choices than those with fatty meat and pork bones.
-Light broths are usually lower in carbohydrates, fat and energy when compared with chowders and thick soups.
+• Soups: Soups with vegetables, lean meat or fish as ingredients are generally healthier than those with fatty meat, pork bones and chicken claws.
+Clear broths are usually lower in carbohydrates, fat and energy when compared with chowders and thick soups.

-• Grains: Limit consumption of fried grains, such as E-fu noodles, oily noodles, fried rice, fried noodles and fried glutinous rice.
-Better choices include white rice and noodles or rice vermicelli in soup.
+• Grains: Limit consumption of deep-fried or fried grains, such as E-fu noodles, deep-fried noodles, chow mein, fried rice and fried glutinous rice.
+Plain rice and noodles or rice vermicelli in soup are better choices.

-The dishes should be mainly prepared with low-fat cooking methods.
-Boiling, steaming, stewing, baking and simmering are some of the better ways to process the food.
-Try to eat less dishes with deep-frying food (e.g., sweet and sour pork, deep-fried crab claws and deep-fried chicken) and dishes added with a lot of condiments (e.g., spare ribs in sweetened vinegar, stir-fried beef in sweetened soy sauce).
-Also watch out for keywords like 'fried', 'deep-fried' 'with spicy salt', 'salted crispy', 'roasted with sauce', 'fried or sautéed in sauce', etc. These words often indicate the excessive use of oil or salt during the preparation.
+The dishes should largely be prepared with low-fat cooking methods.
+Boiling, steaming, stewing, baking and braising in broth are some of the better ways to cook.
+Limit deep-fried food (e.g., sweet and sour pork, deep-fried crab claws and deep-fried chicken) and dishes with a lot of added condiments (e.g., spare ribs in sweetened vinegar, stir-fried beef in sweetened soy sauce).
+Also watch out for keywords such as “fried”, “deep-fried”, “with spicy salt”, “salted crispy”, “braised with sauce”, and “fried or sautéed in sauce”..
+These words often indicate the excessive use of oil or salt in the dishes.

-Try to reduce fried or deep-fried desserts (e.g., deep-fried doughnuts, pastry with red bean paste, and deep-fried mango rolls), as well as desserts that are made with ingredients rich in saturated fat (e.g., coconut milk, coconut shreds and lard or butter-containing lotus seed paste, red bean paste, yolk butter and puff pastry).
-Alternatives with less fat include sweet soup of papaya and white fungus, low-sugar red bean soup and mung bean soup.
-As for sesame soup, walnut soup and almond soup, they contain less saturated fat which is adversely affect the heart health, but generally speaking, they are still high in fat and should only be consumed in moderation.
+Try to limit fried or deep-fried desserts (e.g., fried doughnuts, pastry with red bean paste, fried mango rolls), as well as desserts that are made with ingredients high in saturated fat (e.g., coconut milk, coconut shreds and ingredients with added animal fat, such as lotus seed paste, red bean paste, custard and puff pastry).
+Lower fat alternatives include papaya and white fungus sweet soup, low-sugar red bean sweet soup and mung bean sweet soup.
+Although sesame sweet soup, walnut sweet soup and almond sweet soup contain less saturated fat that adversely affects heart health, they are desserts that high in total fat and should only be consumed in moderation.

-Having said so, as most of the desserts are prepared with excessive amount of sugar, the healthier way will be using fresh fruit as the desserts after a feast.
+As most of the desserts are prepared with a lot of added sugar choose fresh fruits as the desserts after a feast is recommended.

-As for drinks, avoid alcohol (including spirits, wines and beers) and keep sugary drinks (e.g., soft drinks and concentrated fruit juice) to a minimum.
-Instead, water, tea, clear soup or other low-sugar drinks (e.g., low-sugar green tea, low-sugar chrysanthemum tea and low-sugar soy milk) are good choices of beverages.
+Serve water and plain tea as beverage.
+Avoid alcohol (including spirits, wines and beers) and limit sugary beverages (e.g., soft drinks and fruit juice).
+Consume low-sugar beverages (e.g., low-sugar green tea, low-sugar chrysanthemum tea and low-sugar soy milk) in moderation.

 Other tips on healthy Chinese dining

-• Limit intake of snacks with high fat or salt content, such as roasted salted peanuts and pickles.
+1. Limit high-fat or salty snacks, such as roasted and salted peanuts and pickles.

-• Request the restaurant to prepare dishes with less oil, soy sauce and condiments, and have the dishes and their sauces to be served separately.
+2. Request the restaurant to prepare dishes with less oil, soy sauce and condiments, and have the food and sauce to be served separately.

-• When holding a banquet, arrange for one to two vegetarian dishes to meet the taste of different guests and encourage everyone to eat more vegetables.
+3. When holding a banquet, arrange one to two vegetarian dishes to satisfy the preference of different guests and encourage everyone to eat more vegetables.

-• Reduce the condiments available on the table, such as salt, soy sauce, oyster sauce, chilli sauce and chilli oil.
+4. Reduce the condiments on the table, such as salt, soy sauce, oyster sauce, chili sauce and chili oil.

 Sample Chinese banquet menus